 Klaus Henrichs will be IRPA’s EC liaison member for this Regional Congress.

-The IRPA EC liaison nominee should receive all communication of the Local Organizing Committee and is invited to provide advice concerning organizational matters whenever appropriate.
+The IRPA EC liaison nominee should receive all communication of the Local Organizing Committee relating to major issues and is invited to provide advice concerning organizational matters whenever appropriate.

 5. SCIENTIFIC PROGRAMME CO-ORDINATION

-In order to ensure a representative participation of the Associate Societies of the region REPS-HPS undertakes to invite nominees from other IRPA Associate Societies onto the Scientific Programme Committee.
+In order to ensure a representative participation of the Associate Societies of the region REPS-HPS undertakes to invite nominees from other IRPA Associate Societies onto the Scientific Programme Committee or into Extended Scientific Committee.
 IRPA will assist in the nomination of Programme Committee members if requested by the organiser.

 6. PROMOTION